 Instead of sulphur links between the polymer chains, carbon links are formed by free radical reactions following the decomposition of the peroxide.

-Some polymers, cannot be cross linked using sulphur, for example chloroprene.
-The chlorine atoms attached to the carbon backbone sterically hinders any reaction at the double bonds.
-A combination of Zinc and magnesium oxides have been found to be effective in enabling the formation of carbon cross links.
+The chlorine atoms attached to the carbon backbone sterically hinder any reaction at the double bonds.
+A combination of Zinc and magnesium oxides has been found to be effective in enabling the formation of carbon cross-links.

-As each polymer has a different chemical formula, each has a number of specific combinations of metal oxides, sulphur, sulphur donors activators and organic accelerators etc. identified as being the most efficient at achieving a practical state of cure with the desired properties.
+As each polymer has a different chemical formula, each has a number of specific combinations of metal oxides, sulphur, sulphur donor activators and organic accelerators etc., identified as being the most efficient at achieving a practical state of cure with the desired properties.